 Why Torsional

-• The T(0,1) guided wave mode has a constant speed that does not depend on frequency (i.e. non-dispersive).
-This allows us to sample over a wide range frequencies.
+This allows sampling over a wide range of frequencies.
 The wide frequency range allows a continuously adjustable balance between sensitivity and range, while still being sensitive to as many shapes defects as possible.
 Regardless of the frequency, it is a simple calculation to accurately measure the exact locations of defects by using time-of-arrival calculations.

-• The T(0,1) mode is not affected by liquid contents in the pipe, which can make interpretation extremely difficult for the longitudinal mode.
+• It is not affected by liquid contents in the pipe, which can make interpretation extremely difficult for the longitudinal mode.

-• The T(0,1) mode is sensitive to long axial features that only have a small circumferential extent (the longitudincal reflection from these is very small)
+• It is sensitive to features with a long axial extent that only have a small circumferential extent (the longitudinal reflection from these is very small)

-These advantages help to reduce inspection complexity, give higher signal-to-noise ratio (SNR) and a higher range of inspection applications.
+These advantages help to reduce inspection complexity, give higher signal‑to‑noise ratio (SNR), and allow a wider range of inspection applications.

 Example of SNR Difference

-Using the Longitudinal wave (L(0,2)) can introduce a bigger error due to varying speeds, poorer signal to noise ratio (SNR) due to an additional mode and inability to inspect pipes with liquid contents.
-The figure below shows a comparison in inspection results between the T(0,1) and L(0,2) guided wave modes.
+Using the Longitudinal L(0,2) can introduce larger errors due to varying speeds, and poorer signal to noise ratio (SNR) due to an additional mode and the inability to inspect pipes with liquid contents.
+The adjacent figure shows a comparison in inspection results between the T(0,1) and L(0,2) guided wave modes.

-(C) T(0,1) gives a better SNR after the welded support for a higher POD of corrosion patches after the welded support; L(0,2) has significantly poorer SNR which reduces inspection range and lower the POD of corrosion.
+• (C) T(0,1) gives a better SNR after the welded support, increasing the POD of corrosion patches in that area; L(0,2) has significantly poorer SNR which reduces inspection range and lowers the POD of corrosion.

 Example of Liquid Loading

-The top animation shows the Torsional T(0,1) mode in water filled pipe.
-Energy does not leak into the liquid content since all of the surface motion is shearing that does not couple.
+In the animation showing the Torsional T(0,1) mode propagating along a water‑filled pipe, energy does not leak into the liquid content because all of the surface motion is shear and does not couple to the liquid.

-The other animation shows the Longitudinal L(0,2) mode in water filled pipe.
-There is energy leakage into the liquid content since there is out of plane motion at the pipe surface.
-This energy leakage reduces the range and decreases the SNR because the laves travel through the liquid and back into the pipe.
+The animation showing the Longitudinal L(0,2) mode propagating along a water‑filled pipe, there is energy leakage into the liquid content because there is out of plane motion at the pipe surface.
+This energy leakage reduces the range and decreases the SNR due to the waves travelling through the liquid and re‑entering the pipe.

 Exceptions